chdmark/slyce-qa/README.md

 ## Running the Server

 1. To start the server, run "rails s -p 8080".
 This will set localhost to 8080.

-## Open the html file

-1. Open up "qa-worktest.html" in your browser.
+2. Type http://localhost:8080/ in your browser

 ## Accessing the database